intel/libvpl/examples/api2x/hello-transcode/README.md

    ```
    <vpl_install_dir>\etc\vpl\vars.bat
    ```
-   Here <vpl_install_dir> represents the root folder of your oneVPL installation.
+   Here <vpl_install_dir> represents the root folder of your Intel® VPL installation.
 If you customized the installation folder, the vars.bat is in your custom location.
    Note that if a compiler is not installed you should run in a Visual Studio 64-bit command prompt.

 3. Build the program with default arguments using the following commands: